abbas-taher/decision-tree-algorithm-example/README.md

 ## Tutorial 101: Decision Tree
 ### Understanding the Algorithm &amp; Simple Implementation Code

-  The Decision Tree [decisiontreee.python](/decisiontree.py?raw=true "Decision Tree") is a good example to learn how a mahcine learning algorithm works using the Python programming langauge.
+  The Decision-Tree [decisiontreee.py](/decisiontree.py?raw=true "Decision Tree") is a good example to learn how a mahcine learning algorithm works using the Python.
 Given input **data1** & **data2** [input.data](/inputdata.py?raw=true "Input Data") the algorithm **createTree** generates a two decision trees which can be used for prediction purposes.
-The two generated [decision trees](/output.tree?raw=true "Decision Tree")and their graph representation are depicted below.
+The input data and the associated generated [decision trees](/output.trees?raw=true "Decision Tree") and their graph representation are depicted below.

 <img src="/images/img-1.jpg" width="648" height="338">

 In this code sample we shall take a deep dive into how the algorithm works and try to uncover its implementation detail and how it actually runs.
-Please note that the code here is a modification of the [code](https://github.com/pbharrin/machinelearninginaction/blob/master/Ch03/trees.py) taken from Peter Harrington's book Machine Learning in Action.
+Please note that the code here is a modification of the [code](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) taken from Peter Harrington's book **Machine Learning in Action**.

 ## Contents:
 - How the Algorithm Works